openshift/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 nodes will be automatically updated by the operator to use the `Proxy` settings for egress traffic.

 When deconfiguring Windows instances, proxy settings will be cleared from the node.
-This involves undoing some node config steps i.e. unsetting proxy variables and deleting additional certificates from the machine's local trust store.
+This involves undoing some node config steps i.e. removing proxy variables and deleting additional certificates from the machine's local trust store.
 This scenario will occur when upgrading both BYOH and Machine-backed Windows nodes.

 Downgrades are generally [not supported by OLM](https://github.com/operator-framework/operator-lifecycle-manager/issues/1177),